jhosep98/jdbsPaint-con-Reactjs/README.md

 # Drawing-board
-This is an interactive board where you can draw.🖋🖌
+This is an interactive board where you can draw.🖌

 ## Table of contents